PetrilloAtWork/ICARUSconnectivityTest/README.md

 Setup and requirements
 -----------------------

-The scripts have been tested with python version 2.7.15.
+The scripts have been tested with python version 2.7.10 and 2.7.15.

 The scripts typically use National Instrument VISA and CERN ROOT.
 Both should be available under python _at the same time_.